 Bellevue Hospital provided medical care regardless of the patients' ability to pay.
-There was no financial means test to determine who was eligible to receive medical care, which was provided on a strictly egalitarian basis.8 As one observer remarked:

-Every patient went through the same admission process, slept in the same kind of bed, wore the same hospital-issue gown, ate the same food, and followed the same schedule.9
+Medical care, which was provided on a strictly egalitarian basis.
+As one observer remarked: "Every patient went through the same admission process, slept in the same kind of bed, wore the same hospitalissue gown, ate the same food, and followed the same schedule."9

-In some years, almost no patients paid.
-For instance, in 1924, the total operating expenses for Bellevue Hospital, General Administration and Allied Hospitals was \$3,082,956.48; receipts for the care and board of patients was \$68,423.07; in 1925, total expenses were \$3,072, 639.76; receipts, \$58,922.25.10
+In certain years, almost no patients paid.
+In 1924, the total operating expenses for Bellevue Hospital, General Administration and Allied Hospitals was \$3,082,956.48; receipts for the care and board of patients was \$68,423.07; in 1925, total expenses were \$3,072, 639.76; receipts, \$58,922.25.10

-In the New York City health care system, indigent patients were the norm.
-In 1930, 50.4 percent of the hospital patients in New York City did not pay for their care;11 in 30 government hospitals in New York City (23 municipal, 4 state and 3 federal), income from patients was 2.4 percent of total income with tax appropriations accounting for 96.5 percent of total income.12 In 1934, the number of inpatients unable to pay for their care was 58.6 percent citywide.13 That year, 332,452 such patients were admitted to municipal and voluntary hospitals.14 Voluntary hospitals were allocated money from the city to provide to medical care for the poor.
+In New York City, indigent patients were the norm.
+In 1930, 50.4 percent of the hospital patients in New York City did not pay for their care; 11 in 30 government hospitals in New York City (23 municipal, 4 state and 3 federal), income from patients was 2.4 percent of total income with tax appropriations accounting for 96.5 percent of total income.
+12 In 1934, the number of inpatients unable to pay for their care was 58.6 percent citywide.
+13 That year, 332,452 such patients were admitted to municipal and voluntary hospitals.
+14 Voluntary hospitals were allocated money from the city to provide to medical care for the poor.
 In 1935, the schedules of rates per diem were:

-Infants under five years of age \$1.15
+Infants under five years of age, \$1.15

-Medical and surgical patients 3.00
+Medical and surgical patients, \$3.00

-Tuberculosis patients 1.75
+Tuberculosis patients, \$1.75

-Active cancer patients 3.00
+Active cancer patients, \$3.00

-Custodial cancer patients 1.75
+Custodial cancer patients, \$1.75

-Orthopedic treatment of children 1.40
+Orthopedic treatment of children, \$1.40

-Chronic, incurable or infirm patients 1.15
+Chronic, incurable or infirm patients, \$1.15

-Maternity care, mother and child 35.00 (per week) 15
+Maternity care, mother and child, \$35.00 per week15

 Although miniscule by today's standards, these payments were a major source of income for private sector hospitals.
 In 75 voluntary general hospitals in New York City, income from government payments increased from 4.9 percent of total income in 1930 to 10.1 percent in 1934, an increase of 136.6 percent.
-During the same period, total revenue at these hospitals decreased by 8.5 percent.16 The rates paid by the city for care of public charges were insufficient to fully offset the cost of caring for threes patients, thus removing the financial incentive for private hospitals to care for poor patients.17
+During the same period, total revenue at these hospitals decreased by 8.5 percent.
+The rates paid by the city for care of public charges were insufficient to fully offset the cost of caring for these patients, thus removing the financial incentive for private hospitals to care for poor patients.
+17

 At Bellevue Hospital, patients were treated for practically every disease and disorder known to medical science.
-In 1798, patients were admitted for yellow fever.18 In 1832, Bellevue admitted patients with cholera.19 In 1843, patients were admitted with delirium tremens, erysipelas, typhoid fever, puerperal fever, phthisis, and pneumonia.20 Bellevue dealt with outbreaks of typhus in 1818, 1825, 1827, throughout the 1850s, and in 1861.21 There were puerperal fever epidemics in 1857 and 1874.22 In 1930, Bellevue admitted patients with an almost endless list of medical and psychiatric problems including the following conditions:
+In 1798, patients were admitted for yellow fever.18 In 1832, Bellevue admitted patients with cholera.19 In 1843, patients were admitted with delirium tremens, erysipelas, typhoid fever, puerperal fever, phthisis, and pneumonia.20 Bellevue dealt with outbreaks of typhus in 1818, 1825, 1827, throughout the 1850s, and in 1861.21 There were puerperal fever epidemics in 1857 and 1874.22 In 1930.
+Bellevue admitted patients with an almost endless list of medical and psychiatric problems including the following conditions: abscesses, lobar pneumonia, chronic pulmonary tuberculosis, cellulites, syphilis, acute bronchitis, acute appendicitis, vertigo, alcohol poisoning, grippe, acute cocaine poisoning, Illuminating gas poisoning, chronic opium poisoning, acute salpingitis, chronic salpingitis, cancer of the digestive system, abortion, normal parturition, gunshot wounds, stab wounds, automobile injuries, trauma from falls, unclassified violence, senility, pellagra, rickets, scurvy, gastric neurosis, anxiety neurosis, senile psychosis, arterial cerebral psychosis, general paralysis of the insane, alcoholic psychosis, manic depressive psychosis, schizophrenia psychosis, psychosis unclassified, mental deficiency, insomnia, hysteria, hypochondriasis, pediculosis, unknown tumors, unknown diseases.
+23

-Abscesses Lobar pneumonia Chronic pulmonary tuberculosis Cellulites Syphilis Acute bronchitis Acute appendicitis Vertigo Alcohol poisoning Grippe Acute cocaine poisoning Illuminating gas poisoning Chronic opium poisoning Acute salpingitis Chronic salpingitis Cancer of the digestive system Abortion Normal parturition Gunshot wounds Stab wounds Automobile injuries Trauma from falls Unclassified violence Senility Pellagra Rickets Scurvy Gastric neurosis Anxiety neurosis Senile psychosis Arterial cerebral psychosis General paralysis of the insane Alcoholic psychosis Manic depressive psychosis Schizophrenia psychosis Psychosis, unclassified Mental deficiency blood donation, normal child infancy, no disease and malingering.24 In